 JACKSON, Miss.
-(WLOX) - There were 402 new cases of COVID-19 and 16 new deaths reported Friday throughout the entire state.
-Of those, 19 new cases and no new deaths were in South Mississippi.
+(WLOX) - There were 418 new cases of COVID-19 and 17 new deaths reported Friday throughout the entire state of Mississippi.

 In order to determine the presumed number of people who have recovered from the virus, state health officials say the patient must meet one of two criteria.
 For patients who were NOT hospitalized, they are considered recovered if they have not tested positive for the virus after 14 days.
 For patients who were hospitalized or if hospitalization was unknown, they are presumed recovered if it has been 21 days or more since they tested positive.

 The majority of people who get COVID-19 will not require hospitalization, say health officials.
-As of May 19, 17% of people diagnosed with the virus had to be hospitalized.
-The number of people hospitalized with confirmed infections of the virus rose to 460.
-Of those, 89 patients are on ventilators and 157 are in ICU.
+As of May 27, 2020, 16.2% of people diagnosed with the virus had to be hospitalized.
+As of May 27, the number of people hospitalized with confirmed infections rose to 449.
+Of those, 78 patients are on ventilators and 148 are in ICU.

 Weekly High Case and High Incidence Counties